CrawlJobs Logo

 • Make contact and work on a one-to-one basis with perpetrators to pro-actively secure engagement, influence attitudinal and behavioural change and link to complementary services

-• Work closely with the IDVA’s to review risk, develop safety plans, and improve outcomes for all parties involved
+• work closely with the IDVA’s (integrated partner support) to review risk, develop safety plans, and improve outcomes for all parties involved

 What we offer